 SecsSeconds

 The Elements of Abundance presents Return.
 Connect.
-Build. – Ghana Edition: Cowboys in Accra: Black in the Saddle Live, an intimate cultural experience that unites the Compton Cowboys with author Louis C. Hook Jr., HRM Notse Nii Nortey Owuo IV, and Marie Wini of XP Riding Ghana for an evening celebrating Black equestrian heritage from Compton to Accra, Ghana.
-Moderated by media personality Ivy Prosper and produced in partnership with Valid Entry Entertainment, this event includes a live conversation, audience Q&A, a book signing, and curated music that fuses line dance, Afrobeat, and HipLife, perfect for the festive spirit of Detty December.
+Build. – Ghana Edition: Cowboys in Accra: Black in the Saddle Live, an intimate cultural experience that unites the Compton Cowboys, author Louis C. Hook., HRM Notse Nii Nortey Owuo IV, and Marie Wini of XP Riding Ghana for an evening that celebrates Black equestrian heritage from Compton to Accra, Ghana.
+Moderated by media personality Ivy Prosper and produced in partnership with Valid Entry Entertainment, this event features a live conversation, audience Q&A, book signing, and curated music that beautifully blends line dance, Afrobeat, and HipLife, perfect for the festive spirit of Detty December.

-Focusing on Hook’s book, Black in the Saddle, and the lived experiences of riders across the Atlantic, the program delves into the often-overlooked legacy of Black horsemen, Ghana’s rich equine traditions, and the transformative power of storytelling in reconnecting communities throughout the diaspora.
-Guests will have the chance to meet the panelists, buy signed copies of the book, and engage with creatives, culture keepers, riders, and returnees who are dedicated to building together.
+Focusing on Hook’s book Black in the Saddle and the personal journeys of riders from both sides of the Atlantic, the program delves into the often-overlooked legacy of Black horsemen, Ghana’s rich equine traditions, and the transformative power of storytelling to reconnect communities across the diaspora.
+Guests will have the chance to meet the panelists, purchase signed copies of the book, and engage with creatives, culture keepers, riders, and returnees dedicated to building together.

 Cowboys in Accra Press Release (pdf)